Skip to main content

 Step 2: Go to Customer Service Tickets.

-Step 3: Choose the appropriate ticket category
+Step 3: Choose the appropriate Ticket Category.

-Step 4: Select your specific issue type.
+Step 4: Select your Issue type from the dropdown.

 Step 2: Go to Customer Service Tickets.

-Step 3: Select your CST.
+Step 3: Select your CST on the left panel.

 Here, you can see the status of your tickets.

 In-Process: Our engineering team is actively resolving the issue.
+During this stage, you will receive feedback from our experts on your specific ticket.

 4. How do I communicate updates or follow up on a CST?